Takeno/mtg-policy-changes/ipg.md

 - A. A player threatens to hit another player who won’t concede to him.

-- B. A player pulls a chair out from under another player, causing her to fall to the ground.
+- B. A player pulls a chair out from under another player, causing their to fall to the ground.

 - C. A player makes threats against a judge after receiving a ruling.